goranmedic/css-utilities/README.md

 # How to add styles to your project #

-You can add everything by including `./node_modules/@goranmedic/css-utilities/dist/index.css` or separate files by including the file you need - for example paddings: `./node_modules/@goranmedic/css-utilities/dist/paddings.css`
+You can add everything by including `./node_modules/@goranmedic/css-utilities/dist/index.css` or separate files by including the file you need:
+`./node_modules/@goranmedic/css-utilities/dist/paddings.css` for paddings.

 Includes:

     * margins from 0 to 50 in increments of 5
     * paddings from 0 to 50 in increments of 5
     * 9 variations of 11 colors